 As most web programmers know, General Liability insurance is a must for professionals who are responsible for creating or modifying scripts and code to be used online, However, many programmers aren’t aware that even with General Liability, there are certain risks that they are still not protected from.

 Web programming requires not only the ability to code and create web applications that function as expected, but also the patience to thoroughly test the application before deployment,and the diligence to be continuously aware of current hacking methods.

-These common situations easily create financial vulnerabilities for web programmers:
+These common situations can easily create financial vulnerabilities for web programmers:

-- A period placed incorrectly in a math formula could cause e-commerce sites to charge incorrect dollar amounts on an e-commerce site you built for a customer.
+- A period placed incorrectly in a math formula could cause incorrect dollar amounts to be charged on a customer’s e-commerce site.

-- An accidental button click could delete a web page, causing your customer’s site to not function and cause them financial loss.
+- An accidental button click or syntax error could alter a web page, causing your customer’s site to not function and cause them financial loss.

-As you can see, it’s critical for a web programmer to have both types of policies.
-The primary concern for most programmers is cost… but you can actually get both policies for as little as $110/month or a total of $1100, a small cost for complete financial coverage.
+It’s critical for a web programmer to have both types of policies.
+Both policies and peace of mind can be had for as little as $110/month or a total of $1100, a small cost for complete financial coverage.

 “As a startup organization the advice and insight from Insurancefortechs.com was invaluable.
 Thanks for doing a great job.” – Integral IT Consulting, LLC (Columbia, SC)